 You might like to correct your misstatement on Rara-Avis.
 I’d appreciate that.
 And thanks again for writing so favorably about me and my work.

 And I sheepishly replied…

 What can I say?
 In fact, what did I say?
 At this point, I’m not even sure why — or even if — I thought you weren’t gay.
 That original post to Rara Avis was posted over four or five years ago.
 But I regret the error.

-I probably went on to explain that I discovered his books in the pre-internet eighties, when any information about an author was usually confined to a few skimpy lines in the back pages of whatever paperback I was reading, and at least a few of the editions I read in the early eighties did feature a bio mentioning a wife and child.
-And it never occured to me to doublecheck on an author’s sexual preferences when I started compiling the notes in the early nineties that would eventually form the foundation of this site.
+I probably went on to explain that I had discovered his books in the pre-internet eighties, when any information about an author was generally confined to a few skimpy lines in the back pages of whatever paperback I was reading, and at least a few of the editions I read in those years did feature an author’s bio mentioning a wife and child.
+It never occurred to me to double-check an author’s sexual preferences when I started compiling the notes that would eventually form the foundation of this site.
 Or that it even mattered if he was gay or not.
 Which, in the long run, it doesn’t, of course.
 Great books are great books.

 - “The trouble with life was, nobody ever got enough rehearsal.”

 — Dave speculates inSkinflick

 - “After 40 years Hammett has a worthy successor…”

 - “… the most exciting and effective writer of the classic California private eye novel working today”

 - “… (an) excellent craftsman, a compelling writer”